Ediforce44/FreeCAD-Assembly4-BOM/README.md

 The BOM now also works with parametrization and variables.\
 The new mechanism also provides the creation of Cut-Lists ready for Tools like [Cutlist Optimizer](https://www.cutlistoptimizer.com/).
 For every different thickness of a Part a own Cut-List for this thickness is created.

+There is a full [YouTube Video](https://youtu.be/HqAnKHmwbY4) out there, which describes the following steps aswell.

 ## How to "install" this extension?
 1. Install FreeCAD and the Assembly 4 workbench
 2. Download the 3 files from this repository